Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Theory followed by carefully selected practical examples
+- Provides a very clear layout and presentation, with theory followed by carefully selected practical examples

-- Includes many well-organized end-of-chapter problems, categorized depending on section number
+- Presents many well-organized end-of-chapter problems, categorized depending on section number

 - Integrates phase and reaction equilibria with multicomponent mass transfer and reaction engineering